lazyabp/text-reader/README.md

 1. **Python 3.8 or higher**
 2. **Piper TTS** - Install from: https://github.com/rhasspy/piper
-   - Download a voice model from the available options
    - Ensure `piper` is available in your PATH
+3. **Voice Model** - Download a voice model file (.onnx) from Piper's releases
+   - Visit https://github.com/rhasspy/piper/releases to download a voice model
+   - Note the path to the model file as you'll need to enter it in the application UI

 ## Installation